 • Preferred Pasta: I’m partial to pappardelle or tagliatelle, but short pastas like gemelli or rigatoni also work well.

-• Make It Yourself: If you love homemade, try making your own pasta with this quick and easy pasta dough made in the food processor.
+• Make Homemade Pasta: If you love homemade, try making your own pasta with this quick and easy pasta dough made in the food processor.

-• Cheese Choices: I like to top it with sheep’s milk feta, ricotta, or shaved Pecorino Romano or parmesan, each adding its own unique flavor.
+• Cheese Choices: I like to top it with sheep’s milk feta, ricotta, or shaved Pecorino Romano or parmesan.

 • Add Some Heat: If you like a spicy ragu, red pepper flakes add a flavorful heat.